-I’m A Celebrity Get Me Out Of Here is reportedly set to film an 'all stars’ spin-off series.
+I’m A Celebrity Get Me Out Of Here will be back in 2023 for a brand new ‘all stars’ spin-off series.

-Legendary campmates are due to be invited back for the new show - which will film in South Africa.
+Legendary campmates have been invited back for the new show in South Africa.

-It's claimed that ITV is due to pre-record the spin-off this summer at Kruger National Park where many international versions of the show are filmed.
+The series will take place at Kruger National Park where many international versions of I’m A Celebrity are filmed.

-"Fans have been crying out for a Best Of series for years, and their prayers are being answered," a source told The Sun newspaper.
+A source said of the new series: “Fans have been crying out for a Best Of series for years, and their prayers are being answered.

-For now, you can catch up on the latest series of I’m A Celebrity via ITV Hub here.
+You can catch up on the latest series of I’m A Celebrity via ITVX here.